 Beyond its modern-day amenities, Tulsa has a rich history rooted in the oil industry.
 The city played a pivotal role during the oil boom, earning it the nickname “Oil Capital of the World.”
 Several historical sites and museums, such as the Gilcrease Museum, provide insights into the city’s past, making it an intriguing place for history buffs.

 PRO: Your Kids Get a Great Education Living in Tulsa

 Tulsa has a large population and, with that comes a lot of public schools.
 Over 130 of them, actually, many of which get excellent grades.
 The top 10 all get at least an A, if not an A+!
 That’s awesome news if you have school-age children as their education is important.
 Indeed, the #2 best school in the state is here, Jenks High School.
 There are many others, though, so you’ll be putting your kids in good hands when you live here.

 PRO: There’s So Much To Do in Tulsa, OK

-Tulsa has more than its fair share of “must-see” landmarks and places, it’s true.
+Tulsa has more than its fair share of “must-see” landmarks and places.
 There’s the Jazz Hall of Fame, for starters, with live performances every Sunday.
 If you’re into art deco architecture, Tulsa offers some of the finest examples in the country.
 They include the Boston Avenue Methodist Church and the Philcade Building, both of which are spectacular.
 The Tulsa Air and Space Museum is one of the country’s finest, as well as the Oklahoma Aquarium.
 (Don’t miss the Museum of Fishing Tackle located there!)
 From wineries to parks and more, you’ll never be at a loss for exciting things to do in Tulsa!